-4. Addenda to Bid Documents.
+J. 4-Addenda to Bid Documents.

-- a.
+- 1. a.
 Form Changes to Bid Documents shall be made by written Addenda.
-The Bidder shall acknowledge, in writing, receipt of all Addenda issued, on the Bid form or separately by letter, prior to the Bid opening. - b.
+The Bidder shall acknowledge, in writing, receipt of all Addenda issued, on the Bid form or separately by letter, prior to the Bid openingClosing. - 2. b.
 Distribution.
-Addenda shall be sent by mail, fax or e-mail to every prospective Bidder on file with the Commission who has obtained the Bid Documents from the Commission. - c.
+Addenda shall be sent by mail, fax or e-mail to every prospective Bidder on file with the Commission who has obtained the Bid Documents from the Commission. - 3. e.
 Timeliness.
-Addenda shall be issued at least seventy-two (72) hours prior to Bid opening, unless otherwise stated in the Bid Documents or subsequent Addenda. - 5.
+Addenda shall be issued at least seventy-two (72) hours prior to Bid openingClosing, unless otherwise stated in the Bid Documents or subsequent Addenda. - K. 5.
 Bidder Prequalification.
-The Purchasing Manager may require prequalification of Bidders as a prerequisite to submitting a Bid. - a.
-If prequalification is required, such information shall be contained in the Bid notice; - b.
-The Bid documents shall provide prospective Bidders with information on the standards and process for prequalification;

-- c.
-Within the timeframes set forth in the Solicitation Documents, but no later than five (5) Days prior to Closing, the Purchasing Manager shall provide Notice of the decision to qualify or deny prequalification to an applicant stating the reason for the action taken and the right to appeal the decision; and - d.
-Appeals of denial of prequalification decisions will be conducted in the same manner as appeals of disqualification procedures.
+The Purchasing Manager may require prequalification of Bidders as a prerequisite to submitting a Bid. - 1. a.-If prequalification is required, such information shall be contained in the Bid notice; - 2. b.-The Bid documents shall provide prospective Bidders with information on the standards and process for prequalification; - 3. e.
+Within the timeframes set forth in the Solicitation Documents, but no later than five (5) Days prior to Closing, the Purchasing Manager shall provide Notice of the decision to qualify or deny prequalification to an applicant stating the reason for the action taken and the right to appeal the decision; and - 4. d.-Appeals of denial of prequalification decisions will be conducted in the same manner as appeals of disqualification procedures.

-6. Bid Security.
+L. 6.
+Bid Security.